AbhiramVSA/renewly/README.md

-# Renewly - Subscription Management API
+# SubTrack - Subscription Management API

-Renewly is a Node.js and Express-based REST API for managing user subscriptions.
+SubTrack is a Node.js and Express-based REST API for managing user subscriptions.
 It provides endpoints for user authentication, subscription lifecycle (create, update, cancel, delete), RBAC‑protected administration, audit logging, and upcoming renewal tracking.
 Built with Express, MongoDB (Mongoose), and hardened with layered middleware (JWT auth + Arcjet security), it is designed for extensibility and production readiness.

 ## Features